 The disclaimer here is that, while I kept the same rear wheel (save for increasing the pressure back to ~18 PSI), I swapped out the front wheel for a DT SWISS alloy wheel running a Vee Tire Attack HPL tire, and I increased the pressure to ~17 PSI.
 So, I may be comparing apples with oranges here.
 But, based on my riding experience, I’m inclined to accredit the return of fatigue with the lack of CushCore Pro and the very low tire pressures I was able to run with it.

-I’m happy to report my Nukeproof Horizon V2 Alloy rims are still in great condition.
-After removing the CushCore Pro from the rear tire and inspecting the foam I counted no fewer than 22 dents indicating where the rim had bottomed out on the foam; 16 of those dents were visible on both sides of the foam.
+Sadly, no. When I originally published this review after three weeks of testing on a DoubleDown casing tire, I was happy to report that my Nukeproof Horizon V2 Alloy rims were still in great condition.
+After removing the CushCore Pro from the rear tire and inspecting the foam I had counted no fewer than 22 cuts indicating where the rim had bottomed out on the foam; 16 of those dents were visible on both sides of the foam.
 Without the insert, several of these would surely have resulted in pinch flats.

 Why don’t CushCore advise customers to drop their tire pressure?